-Foskat is the (5th lvl) sergeant of the Village Guard.
+Foskat is the (5th lvl) sergeant of the village guard.
 A native of Rhudaur, he grew up near Nothva Rhaglaw.
-He is hanging on to his accumulated pay, debating whether to remain in Angmar, or return to his homeland, or to find a new home altogether.
-In the interim, he is lodging with one of the farmers.
+He is saving his accumulated pay, debating whether to remain in Angmar, or return to his homeland, or find a new home altogether.
+In the interim, he lodges with one of the farmers.